danielkunin/Deeplearning-Visualizations/article/optimization.md

 The learning rate influences the optimization’s convergence.
 It also counterbalances the influence of the cost function’s curvature.
 According to the gradient descent formula above, the direction and magnitude of the parameter update is given by the learning rate multiplied by the slope of the cost function at a certain point $W$.
 Specifically: $\alpha \frac{\partial \mathcal{J}}{\partial W}$.

-- If the learning rate is too small, updates are small and optimization is slow, especially if the loss curvature is low.
+- If the learning rate is too small, updates are small and optimization is slow, especially if the cost curvature is low.
 Also, you're likely to settle into an <span class="sidenote">poor local minimum</span> or plateau.
 - If the learning rate is too large, updates will be large and the optimization is likely to diverge, especially if the cost curvature is high.
 - If the learning rate is good, updates are appropriate and the optimization should converge to a good set of parameters.